 Before you think, “but not my child,” pause for a moment.
 The reasons teens might come across or seek out these pills are very real.
 Some teens seek help for sleep.
 Some think they will perform better in athletics or school.
 Some just want to take the edge off.
 Other teens seek out pills because they think it will help them with stress and pain.
 The anxiety and depression teens are feeling is tough.
 Some seek thrill and are willing to take the risk.
 They may think: “It’s medicine so it can’t be harmful, right?”
-If our kids are not warned, they may think these fake pills are the solution.
+If our kids are not warned, they may think pills are the solution.
 Many of these deadly counterfeit pills are being sold over Snapchat and other apps popular with teens.
 Two-thirds of teens and young adults who report misuse of prescription medicine are buying or getting them from friends, family, and acquaintances.

 To teens these are seemingly harmless transactions for a “pain pill” or something they believe to be Oxycodone, Percocet, Xanax or Adderall.
 But they could lead and have led to unimaginably tragic consequences.